-Students are reassigned to DAEP for 20, 30, or 45 days.
-About half of the enrolled students (N=77 in 2015-16, N=121 in 2016-17 and N=160 in 2018-19) were most likely arrested because they committed Level 4 and 5 offenses including drug use, sexual offenses, aggravated assault, etc. and were subsequently placed on probation.
+Students are re-assigned to DAEP for 20, 30, or 45 days.
+About half of the enrolled students (N=77 in 2015-16, N=121 in 2016-17, N=160 in 2017-18, and N=74 in 2018-19) were most likely arrested because they committed Level 4 and 5 offenses including drug use, sexual offenses, aggravated assault, etc. and were subsequently placed on probation.
 Without DAEP, these students would be in violation of their probation and would need to serve time in a detention facility.
 DAEP, therefore, served as a safe haven for troubled students who otherwise would spend the time at home, in a detention facility, or out on the streets.